yleeyilin/tp/docs/UserGuide.md

 --------|------------------
 Person | Any persons that do not hold a special relationship.<br> E.g. Neighbours, Work Friends.
 Staff | Any full-time or part-time employees that do not do any specialised work.<br> E.g. Waiters, Waitresses, Dishwashers.
-Supplier | Add logistics partner that supplies stocks for your dog cafe.<br> E.g. Kibbles Supplier, Coffee Beans Supplier.
+Supplier | Any logistics partner that supplies stock for your dog cafe.<br> E.g. Kibbles Supplier, Coffee Beans Supplier.
 Maintainer | Any externally hired specialised persons who take care of the dogs.<br> E.g. Dog Groomers, Vet.

 But our commitment to improving your contact management experience doesn't end there.
-In addition to the essential functionalities like adding, searching, editing, deleting, undoing, and redoing, **PoochPlanner** comes loaded with extra features.
-You can now pin important contacts, jot down notes, set reminders, and even rate your contacts - all to ensure a seamless and efficient workflow tailored to your needs.
+In addition to the essential functionalities like adding, searching, editing, deleting, help, list, clear, undoing, and redoing, **PoochPlanner** comes loaded with extra features.
+You can now pin important contacts, jot down notes, set reminders, rate and even sort your contacts - all to ensure a seamless and efficient workflow tailored to your needs.

 Feature | Purpose
 --------|------------------
-Pin | Pin all your important contacts so that you can easily access frequent contacts.
+Pin/Unpin | Pin/Unpin all your important contacts so that you can easily access frequent contacts.
 Note | Add additional information so that you can easily view all contact details.
 Remind | Add any reminders to a contact so that you will never miss out any tasks.
-Rating | Rate any of the contacts so that you can easily track their performance.
+Rate | Rate any of the contacts so that you can easily track their performance.
+Sort | View your contacts in a sorted list so that you can locate your contacts easily.

 ## Navigating this User Guide
 This user guide is designed to help you make the most of PoochPlanner, whether you are a beginner or an experienced user.

-To get started with PoochPlanner, head over to **[Quick Start](https://github.com/AY2324S2-CS2103T-W10-2/tp/blob/master/docs/UserGuide.md#quick-start)** for easy-to-follow instructions on downloading PoochPlanner.
+- If you are eager to get started with PoochPlanner, head over to **[Quick Start](https://github.com/AY2324S2-CS2103T-W10-2/tp/blob/master/docs/UserGuide.md#quick-start)** for easy-to-follow instructions on downloading PoochPlanner.
 - If you are a new user, explore the following sections to familiarise yourself with the basics:<br>
     1. **[Navigating the GUI](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#navigating-the-gui)** : Learn about the command box and contact cards.<br>
     2. **[Features](https://ay2324s2-cs2103t-w10-2.github.io/tp/UserGuide.html#features)** : Discover the exciting features waiting for you.<br>